 Buffing the foundation can be tiring and is something I struggle with.
 Since I don’t have the luxury of having my own personal makeup artist at home (which would be amazing though), I looked into what could help make applying my makeup a little easier.
 That’s when I discovered the Magnitone London BlendUp!
 Vibra-Sonic Makeup Brush.

 Side note: I used this brush before discovering the super-inclusive Kohl Kreatives makeup brush collection (mentioned above).

 This brush has over 250 Vibra-sonic movements per second so heaps better than what my weak hands can do.
 Designed for liquid, powder and cream makeup products and can be used to blend, contour, tint, blush and bronze.
-It comes with USB charging which gives up to 100 minutes use for two hours charging.
+It comes with USB charging which gives up to 100 minutes of use for two hours of charging.
 The brush has two speeds (blend and airbrush) and the choice of three brush heads.